achiikun/tauon-ssh/README.md

 * [x] X11 Forwarding
 * [X] Bug: Session manager showed in primary screen instead of main window screen
 * [X] Dates in ISO format
-* [X] Don't blink the screen every time a folder is updated
+* [X] Don't blink the screen every time a folder is updated.
+Plus made more UX friendly.
 * [X] Native Windows File Picker, AWT for Linux, Swing for Mac :D
+* [X] Bug: SymLinks not showed in Local File Explorer
+* [X] Bug: Open in explorer not supported on linux and mac.
+(Added opening files in explorer)
 * [ ] Bug: Sometimes when shell is present, no cursor is blinking (After reconnecting, cursor disappears)
 * [ ] File browser arrows (history) don't work
 * [ ] Download is not implemented